-- Generally building setback to allow wide sidewalks and porches along the street - All three story building to have the third floor set back an additional 12' to the face of the building or upper level porch.
-3rd floor open roof decks allowed in this setback Tower elements and roof dormers are permitted in this zone, adding up to no more than 25% of the building frontage.
-Allow bay windows, etc. to protrude into front and side setbacks up to 3 feet.
+- Generally building setback to allow wide sidewalks and porches along the street. - All three story building to have the third floor set back an additional 12' to the face of the building or upper level deck. - Rooftop decks should be set back and not visible from the street view, the extent of which depends on the height of adjacent buildings, and views from public vantage points surrounding the building. - Tower elements and roof dormers are encouraged, adding up to no more than 25% of the building frontage.

-Three story buildings straight up at the front property lines.
+- Three story buildings straight up at the front property lines. - Rooftop decks visible from surrounding streets or public sidewalks (street views.)